verbb/social-poster/docs/providers/facebook.md

 Proceed to https://craft-site.test/admin/entries/an-example-entry and on the right-hand side you'll see a widget to control these posts going to Facebook.
 Ensure that it is ticked as enabled, then hit the red "Save" button in the top-right of the page.
 The content of the entry you've edited should show on the Facebook Page successfully.
 ```

-### Screencast required steps
+#### Screencast Required Steps
 It's a requirement to provide a screencast, with a step-by-step outline of how you want to use Facebook's APIs.
+This **must** be a recording with voice included, it cannot be video-only.
 Ensure your screencast outlines the following:

 1. Logging into Craft
 1. Showing the Facebook account in Social Poster.